aharonium/opensiddur.org/posts/posts/siddur-on-the-hill-by-havurah-on-the-hill-2010_(sam.seicol_2014-03-30).html.md

 <blockquote>While often associated with mourning, the Kaddish does not mention death, resurrection, or the afterlife at all.
 Instead, it proclaims the greatness, holiness, and eternity of God and expresses a wish that the harmony of the heavenly spheres guide us here below, as it does above.
 Mourners usually stand to recite the Mourners’ Kaddish.
 In Sephardi and Mizrachi communities, it is common for other worshippers to stand silently with the mourners as they say Kaddish.
 Some Ashkenazi communities also have adopted this custom.

-If you are reciting Kaddish, you may choose to take three steps back as you start the final line, then bow once to the left, once to the right, and once to the center, finishing with ואמרו אמן / <em>ve’imru amen</em> / and let us say amen.
-If you are not reciting the Kaddish but responding to the prayer leader or mourners reciting it, you may respond to each amen with amen, as well as recite with the community the line, יהא שמה רבא מברך לעלם ולעלמי / <em>yehe shmeh rabba mevarakh Le’alam ul’almeh almaya</em> / May His great name be blessed for ever, and to all eternity.
+If you are reciting Kaddish, you may choose to take three steps back as you start the final line, then bow once to the left, once to the right, and once to the center, finishing with ואמרו אמן / <em>ve’imru amen</em> / and let us say <em>amen</em>.
+If you are not reciting the Kaddish but responding to the prayer leader or mourners reciting it, you may respond to each amen with <em>amen</em>, as well as recite with the community the line, יהא שמה רבא מברך לעלם ולעלמי / <em>yehe shmeh rabba mevarakh Le’alam ul’almeh almaya</em> / May His great name be blessed for ever, and to all eternity.
 At עושה שלום, some find it customary to take three steps back, bow left and say עושה / <em>oseh</em> / who makes; bow right and say הוא / <em>hu</em> / grant, bow forward and say ועל כל / <em>ve'al kol</em> / for all.
 When finished, it is customary to take three steps forward.
 You may sit after completing the prayer.</blockquote>

 <table style="margin-left: auto;margin-right: auto;" class="draggable">